 Born: 1840; Died: 1886; Married: Mary Ann Flanagan

-A third son, Irish-born Flourence McAuliffe, left Jeir in c.
-1865 (aged twenty-five) to take over from James Hatch as the Ginninderra blacksmith.
+Irish-born Flourence left Jeir in c.
+1865 (aged twenty-five) to take over from James Hatch as blacksmith at the Ginninderra Blacksmiths Workshop.

-In 1860 he had married Mary Ann Flanagan, with whom he was to have eleven children.
-Mary suffered during her life from episodic mental illness, particularly in 1869; but Flourence stayed faithful to her and supported his wife's recovery.
+In 1860 Flourence had married Mary Ann Flanagan, with whom he was to have eleven children.
+Mary suffered during her life from episodic mental illness, particularly in 1869, but Flourence stayed faithful to her and supported her recovery.

-In Ginninderra by 1870, the McAuliffes owned three small blocks contiguous with the blacksmith's shop and supplemented their income with farming on the side.
+By 1870, the McAuliffes owned three small blocks contiguous with the blacksmith's shop In Ginninderra and supplemented their income with farming on the side.

 Flourence McAuliffe was a popular man and invested heavily in a local community that, in turn, appreciated his efforts.
 Nevertheless, his term as the Ginninderra smith was dogged by bad luck.
 In 1867, fire destroyed his residence.
 It was only through the desperate efforts of the McAuliffes and his friend, Bobby Hamilton, that the smithy and his means of livelihood was saved.
 After the conflagration the small Ginninderra community came together to help the McAuliffes by donating goods and helping them rebuild.
 Flourence bounced back to the extent that he was able to donate land to the new school and, in a way, helped repay his debt to those who had stood by him in his time of need.

 McAuliffe was also a champion for the free selectors and was elected chair of a public meeting, which led to the formation of the Ginninderra Protection Union.

 It is clear that Flourence McAuliffe was a man of great resilience, who stoically bore the loss of his home and all his possessions in 1867.
 Nevertheless his blacksmithing and farming interests were such that he could employ workers and even donate land to the new school.
 Despite his skill and his courage, McAuliffe ultimately failed in business.
 In 1877 he was declared bankrupt.
 His financial woes and the illness suffered by his wife may well explain the family's decision to leave Ginninderra and move to Cooma in 1877.